em2046/data-structure-0.2/docs/calcium.binaryheap._symbol.iterator_.md

 ## BinaryHeap.\[Symbol.iterator\]() method

-Returns an iterator that iterates over the elements on this binary heap in ascending order.
+Returns an iterator which retrieves elements in heap order.

+This method does not change the existing binary heap.

 <b>Signature:</b>